illusivesoulworks/docs/docs/curios/entity-register.md

 sidebar_position: 3
 ---

-# Add a Slot Type to an Entity
+# Adding Slot Types to Entities

-A tutorial on how to add a registered slot type to an entity.
+A tutorial on how to add registered slot types to entities.

 ## Overview
+---
 Beginning in 1.20, the recommended way to add a registered slot type to an entity is through a datapack.
 If you are unfamiliar with datapacks, it is recommended to read through the [wiki page](https://minecraft.fandom.com/wiki/Data_pack) in order to understand the concept and structure before proceeding to the rest of this page.